-The dependency update is done automatically if the build level mentioned in section 6.1.6 is set to three or five.
+The dependency update is done automatically if the build level mentioned here is set to three or five.
 Otherwise it must be carried out manually.

 Alternatively, incremental generation of dependency information is available when using Makefiles written for GNU make.
 Instead of modifying the Makefile, dependency information is written into separate files with .d extension (one for each .cc file).
 These files are included into the main Makefile.
 This has the advantage that the Makefile is not modified every time a dependency changes.
 Another benefit is that the dependencies are always updated during make; there is no need to explicitly run make dep.
-For information on how to set this option please refer to section 4.4.2.1.
+For information on how to set this option please refer here.